taroj1205/clipboard-manager/TASKS.md

 - [ ] Add a babel.config.js with the @emotion plugin.
 - [ ] Update rsbuild.config.ts to ensure Babel plugin is picked up.
 - [ ] Rebuild and verify styles in production build.

+## In Progress

+- [ ] Update CI workflow to install system dependencies (`libglib2.0-dev`) for Tauri builds on Ubuntu runners.

+## Troubleshooting Notes

+- If you see an error about `glib-2.0` not being found during a Tauri build in CI, install the `libglib2.0-dev` package on Ubuntu.
+This provides the required `glib-2.0.pc` file and headers for the build.